 If you are operating or are considering installing generating equipment, you should first become familiar with all local, state and federal requirements concerning installation, operation and maintenance of such equipment.
 As with all electrical equipment, safety should come first.

-Equipment that operates (or is capable of operating) while electrically connected to (or parallel to) the OPPD system must meet stringent OPPD requirements, including an OPPD application and review process, and execution of written operating agreements.
+Equipment that operates (or is capable of operating) while electrically connected to (or parallel to) the OPPD system must meet specific OPPD requirements, including an OPPD distributed generation interconnection application, system installation review process, and execution of written operating agreements.
 These steps are critical to help ensure your safety and the safety of OPPD employees.

 Economics of Customer Generation

 The first step is to calculate how much electricity you use, on average by month during a year.
 How to Read Your Bill shows where to find the kilowatt-hours used on your OPPD bill statements.
+Implement energy efficiency measures to reduce energy consumption to minimize size requirements of distributed generation system.
 Once you decide how much of that energy you wish to generate yourself, you can determine the size of equipment to purchase.

 Steps to Generating Power